nav-solutions/gnss-qc/README.md

 GNSS-postprocessing typically requires stacking several different RINEX files to achieve something.

-`gnss-qc` is divided in two major steps:
+In `GNSS-Qc`, the workflow is divided in four major steps:

-- Parse and stack the data, forming a `QcContext`.
-This object offers smart, automated or manual data indexing.
-All algorithms and following methods apply to this object.
+1. Parse and stack the data, forming a `QcContext`.
+This is always the first step.
-- Process the context by requesting one or several analysis, redacting a `QcRunReport`.
-- Render the report in the desired format.
+`QcContext` offers smart data format detection and automated indexing.
+Manual indexing of the dataset is possible using `QcConfig`.
+Once a `QcContext` has been formed (even basic), you can start from there, deploy one of the algorithms.

+2. Possibly take advantage of the `Preprocessing` Trait to rework the dataset.
+This is particularly useful for heavy processes on heavy files.
+You can use this trait to narrow down, zoom in or decimate the dataset.
+We also provide the `Repair` method that may be used to repair the data prior moving forward.

+3. Process.
+This can take different forms:
+  - Report synthesis: design the report specs with `QcAnalysisBuilder` and simply invoke `process()`.
+The report can then be rendered.
+  - For those interested in post-processed navigation and other similar topics, we offer a few methods directly.
+You can either wrap your solutions inside a report, using the previous method, or operate yourself one of the lower-level methods, for example using the `.nav_pvt_solver()` wrapper.
+  - Manual (lower-level) operations: operate yourself and obtain your own solutions.
+  This requires understanding and mastering how `QcContext` stores data and inner data formats.

+4. If you synthesized a report, you can then render it.
+We offer `pdf` or `html` rendition, on two separate crate features.

 Amongst all analysis we support, we can mention: